Best Beginnings STARS to Quality Program

 As a provider participating in CACFP you receive four hours of free professional development, which count toward your annual licensing training requirement.

-Professional Development Incentive Award
+Professional Development Incentive Award for Completion of the Certified Infant/Toddler Course

 The Montana Early Childhood Project has several scholarship programs available to help you achieve your professional development goals as an early childhood professional.
 For a description of the scholarships and the application process, please visit the Montana Early Childhood Project.